Union Pacific 618: Excursion service

 On December 5, 1970, No. 618 was fired up and moved under its own power again for the first time in twelve years.
 The railroad more or less balked at the order and operated the No. 618 to its new home in Heber City from Provo on December 7, 1970, with four U.S. Army hospital cars and a diver caboose.
 The engine would eventually arrive in Heber City Utah later that night.

 By 1971, the railroad added to their fleet with Pacific Lumber Co.
 No. 35 and a 3-Truck Shay No. 4 from the Yosemite Lumber Company.
 On January 3, 1971, No. 618 was fired up and ran the first excursion on the Heber Creeper.
 In November, the state decided to rescind their eviction and granted the Wasatch Railway Museum a 25 year lease on the former branch.
 It ran excursion trains from 1970 until 1976 when it was taken out of service for repairs.
 After sitting for ten years, the railroad moved the engine in the shops were they began rebuilding the engine.

 In 1986, No. 618 was rebuilt and returned to service, it would continue to haul excursions trains for the Heber Creeper for four years until October 1990 when the Heber Creeper went out of business, its fired was dropped for the last and was once again retired from service and put into storage.
 In 1992, the State of Utah moved all of its railroad equipment for use by the Heber Valley Railroad (HVRX).
 For two years, the engine sat on display until 1993 when the railroad moved it into the shops to return it back to operating condition.
-The restoration was completed on May 13, 1995 and No. 618 pulled its first train of the 1995 season to Deer Creek Dam and back.
+No. 618's restoration was completed on May 13, 1995 and pulled its first excursion train of the 1995 season to Deer Creek Dam and return.

 In 2007, the locomotive celebrated its 100th birthday and was relettered and renumbered as Oregon Short Line No. 1068.

 In 2010, No. 618 hauled its last trains during Memorial Day weekends for photo charters before its boiler ticket expired.
-After the event, it was indefinitely taken out of service in June 2010 and put on static display in front of the railroad depot were it was previously awaiting its Federal Railroad Administration (FRA) 1,472-day inspection.
+After the event, it was indefinitely taken out of service in June 2010 and put on static display in front of the railroad depot where it was previously awaiting its Federal Railroad Administration (FRA) 1,472-day inspection.

-In October 2014, No. 618 was removed from its display track and moved into the shops for its FRA inspection and some major restoration work to return it to operating condition again.
-Additional work to No. 618 includes rebuilding the cab and running gear, it will also be converted from coal firing to oil firing.
-As of May 2022, restoration work is still in progress.
+In October 2014, No. 618 was removed from its display track and moved into the shops to officially undergo its FRA inspection and some major restoration work to return it to operating condition again.
+Additional work to No. 618 includes rebuilding the cab and running gear, and a conversion from coal firing to oil firing.
+As of May 2026, work is still in progress.